Murder of Maria Ridulph: John Tessier (Jack McCullough)

 Tessier and his parents told FBI investigators that on December 3, 1957, Tessier was in Rockford, Illinois, approximately 40 miles northwest of Sycamore, to enlist in the Air Force.
 He said he had been in Chicago on December 2 and 3 undergoing physical examinations required for his enlistment.
-On the morning of December 3, he had visited the Chicago recruiting station and then spent the day sightseeing in Chicago before returning to Rockford by train that evening, arriving there at 6:45p.m.
+On the morning of December 3, he had visited the Chicago recruiting station and then spent the day sightseeing in Chicago before returning to Rockford by train that evening, arriving there at 6:45 p.m.
 Upon his arrival in Rockford, he had called his parents to ask for a ride home to Sycamore, since he had taken the train to and from Chicago and left his own car at home.
-Telephone records were later found showing that a collect call was placed from the Rockford post office to the Tessier home at 6:57p.m. that evening by someone who gave his name as "John Tassier" as written down by the operator.
+Telephone records were later found showing that a collect call was placed from the Rockford post office to the Tessier home at 6:57 p.m. that evening by someone who gave his name as "John Tassier" as written down by the operator.
 After making the call, Tessier then met with officers from the Rockford recruiting station to drop off paperwork relating to his enlistment.
-The officers confirmed that they spoke with Tessier around 7:15p.m. that evening, although one officer also expressed some concerns about Tessier's credibility and conduct.
+The officers confirmed that they spoke with Tessier around 7:15 p.m. that evening, although one officer also expressed some concerns about Tessier's credibility and conduct.
 Tessier was brought to the police station to take a lie detector test, which he passed.
 In view of his alibi and the lie detector test result, Tessier was taken off the suspect list, and the FBI closed out his report on December 10, 1957, noting: "No further investigation is being conducted regarding the above suspect."
 Kathy Sigman was never shown a photograph of him or asked to identify him.
 Tessier left Sycamore the next day to report for basic training at Lackland Air Force Base.

 Tessier served in the U.S. military for thirteen years and rose to the rank of captain.
 After leaving the service, he moved to Seattle, Washington, where he subsequently graduated from the King County Law Enforcement Academy in June 1974 and became a police officer in the small town of Lacey near Olympia.
 He later joined the police department in Milton, Washington, where he clashed with the chief of police, who attempted to fire him and documented a long list of complaints about his work and conduct.
 In 1982, in Tacoma, Washington, Tessier took in a 15-year-old runaway, Michelle Weinman, and her friend, who knew Tessier as a Milton police officer.
 Weinman later testified that shortly after she began living with Tessier, he fondled her and then performed oral sex on her.
 Tessier was charged with statutory rape, a felony.
 After plea negotiations, he eventually pleaded guilty to communication with a minor for immoral purposes, a misdemeanor.
 He was sentenced to one year of formal probation and was terminated from the Milton Police Department on March 10, 1982.